DockYard/ember-app-shell/README.md

 This determines where the App Shell file is written to in your build.
 Specifying `index.html` will overwrite your existing `index.html`.

 Default: `app-shell.html`

+## Making sure your environment has Chrome

+See the [README](https://www.npmjs.com/package/chrome-launcher#continuous-integration) of the `chrome-launcher` NPM package for more details.